-Helix is an enterprise version management system in which you connect to a shared versioning service; users sync files from the shared repository, called the depot, and edit them on your workstation in your client workspace.
-This chapter assumes that your system administrator has configured your organization's Helix service.
-For details about setting up the versioning service, refer to the Helix Versioning Engine Administrator Guide: Fundamentals.
+Helix is an enterprise version management system in which you connect to a shared versioning server; you sync files from a shared repository called the depot, and edit them on your computer in your workspace.
+You manage files with the help of changelists.
+You have the option of submitting to the depot any changes you make locally to make them available to other users.